East Knoyle War Memorial: Commissioning

 A memorial committee was tasked with raising funds for a memorial and for additions to the village hall, to serve as a community centre.
 Chaired by Colonel Guy Wyndham, the committee had George Sidney Herbert as its honorary secretary, and was assisted by a Mr. F. W. Barnes.
 The three were well known to the village.
-Wyndham was the second son of Percy Wyndham and the father of Guy Richard Charles Wyndham, who at the time tended Clouds House, one of the principal estates in the area; his eldest son, George Heremon Wyndham, was killed in action in 1915.
+Wyndham was the second son of Percy Wyndham and the father of Guy Richard Charles Wyndham, who at the time tended Clouds House, one of the principal estates in the area; his eldest son, Second Lieutenant George Heremon Wyndham, was killed in action in 1915.

+Second Lieutenant George Heremon Wyndham (1893–1915).

 Herbert, who lived at Knoyle House across from the memorial's eventual location, was the son of the 14th Earl of Pembroke and brother of the 15th; involved with numerous organisations in East Knoyle and Wiltshire, he was, in the words of the Western Gazette, one of the county's "best-known and most highly valued public men".
 Barnes, meanwhile, was praised some years later for an "extreme willingness in helping on anyone or any cause in the village".
 Ultimately, £1,450 was raised for the cause: £1,000 from the trustees of the Seymour estate, and £450 through subscription.

 The architect chosen to design the memorial was Herbert Maryon, who taught sculpture, including metalwork, modelling, and casting, at the University of Reading.
 Maryon had established himself in the Arts and Crafts movement before moving to academia, (Note: As a student at the Central School of Arts and Crafts around the turn of the century, Maryon had studied under Fisher.) and in the years following the war designed several memorials.
 The East Knoyle memorial was among his first; the following year he designed the Mortimer War Memorial, a similar monument in Mortimer Common, Berkshire, and in 1923 he created a plaque for Manchester's Chorlton Road Congregational Church.
 The University of Reading likewise commissioned him to create their war memorial, which was unveiled in 1924.